AdobeDocs/experience-manager-65.it-IT/help/forms/using/install-configure-document-services.md

 -->

 <!--
-(Acrobat 2020 only) License of Adobe Acrobat installed on AEM Forms Server expires
+(Legacy Acrobat guidance — retained for reference only) License of Adobe Acrobat installed on AEM Forms Server expires

 * If you have an existing license of Adobe Acrobat and it has expired, [Download the latest version of Adobe Application Manager](https://helpx.adobe.com/in/creative-suite/kb/aam-troubleshoot-download-install.html), and migrating your serial number.
 Before [migrating your serial number](https://www.adobe.com/devnet-docs/acrobatetk/tools/AdminGuide/licensing.html#migrating-your-serial-number).